SadikUX/moodle-block_glossarysearch/readme.md

 ## Installation
 1. Copy the folder to:
-blocks/glossarysearch/
+	`blocks/glossarysearch/`
 2. Log in as admin → **Site administration → Notifications** to complete installation.
-3. In a course, **Turn editing on** → **Add a block** → *Glossary search*.
+3. In a course: **Turn editing on** → **Add a block** → *Glossary search*.
 4. (Optional) Configure the block: set a custom title or restrict to one glossary.

 ---

 ## Usage
-- Type a search term in the block’s input box and press **Search**.
+- Type a search term in the input box and press **Search**.
-- Results show as a list (concept, definition, glossary name).
+- Results appear as a list (concept, definition, glossary name).
 - Matches are highlighted; a paging bar appears if there are more than 10 results.

 ---

 ## Capabilities
-- `block/glossarysearch:addinstance` — add to course pages (default: teachers & managers).
+- `block/glossarysearch:addinstance` — add to course pages (default: teachers & managers)
-- `block/glossarysearch:myaddinstance` — add to Dashboard (default: all users).
+- `block/glossarysearch:myaddinstance` — add to Dashboard (default: all users)

 ---

 ## Notes
-- Only searches **approved** glossary entries.
+- Only **approved** glossary entries are searched.
-- On the Dashboard/front page, the block has no course context.
-You must either:
-- Configure it to use a specific glossary, or
-- Add it inside a course.
+- On the Dashboard/front page, the block must be configured to use a specific glossary or be placed inside a course.
+- The search is portable for all databases (LIKE only, no regex).
-- Matching uses SQL `LIKE`.
-For very large glossaries, consider Moodle **Global Search (Solr)**.
+- For very large glossaries, consider Moodle **Global Search (Solr)**.

 ---